michaelawyu/stripe-google-demo/TUTORIAL.md

 Run the command below to start the example app that incorporates the payment process:

 ```
-cd ~/stripe-google-demo
+cd ~/stripe-google-demo/example-app
+pip3 install -r requirements.txt
-python main.py
+python3 main.py
 ```

-Click the Web Preview Buttion (<walkthrough-web-preview-icon></walkthrough-web-preview-icon>) on the top right of the screen to open the web app.
+Click the Web Preview Buttion (<walkthrough-web-preview-icon></walkthrough-web-preview-icon>) on the top right of the screen, and click **Preview on Port 8080** to open the web app.

 You may use the VISA card `4242 4242 4242 4242` to make the purchase.
 Pick any future date as the expiration date, any 3-digit number as the CVC, and any 5-digit number as the zip code.
 You should see a confirmation email in your inbox soon.
+The charge should also be visible in the Stripe dashboard.

 Click **Next** to continue.